5ionnim/Android_My_Refined_Calendar/README.md

         app:maxYear="2030"/>
 ```

 Step 2.
-Set a `CalendarPager.setOnPageSelectedListener` and `CalendarPager.setOnItemClickListener` when you need it.
+Set `CalendarPager.setOnPageSelectedListener` and `CalendarPager.setOnItemClickListener` when you need it.
 Or if you need to move page of CalendarPager you can call `CalendarPager.moveCalendarPage()`.

 you can see the example [here]